Tension headaches are very common, unfortunately, they're also among the most neglected and difficult headaches to treat.

 Prescription analgesics -- may be needed if your headaches don't respond to OTC medications.
 They include

-- Naproxen (Naprosyn) -- can cause stomach upset and bleeding, and raise risk of heart problems
+- Naproxen (Naprosyn) -- can cause stomach upset and bleeding, and increase the risk of heart problems

-- Indomethacin (Indocin) -- can cause stomach upset and bleeding, and raise risk of heart problems
+- Indomethacin (Indocin) -- can cause stomach upset and bleeding, and increase the risk of heart problems

-- Piroxicam (Feldene) -- can cause stomach upset and bleeding, and raise risk of heart problems
+- Piroxicam (Feldene) -- can cause stomach upset and bleeding, and increase the risk of heart problems

 Rarely, if your headaches are very severe and nothing else relieves the pain, your physician may consider prescribing narcotics such as codeine plus acetaminophen (Tylenol with Codeine No. 3) or hydrocodone with acetaminophen (Vicodin).